gwastro/pycbc/docs/ahope/matched_filter.rst

 * A configuration file (or files) containing the information needed to tell this module how to generate GW triggers.
 * An initialized instance of the ahope workflow class, containing the ConfigParser.
 * A list of segments to be analysed by this module.
 * An AhopeFileList returned by the templatebank module containing the template banks available for use.
+* An AhopeFileList returned by the datafind module containing the frames that contain the data that will be used to make the template banks.
+* If desired an injection file for assessing sensitivity to simulated signals.

 The module is then called according to